driebit/ginger/README.md

 2. A tabbed dialog that allows switching between login, signup and forgot password.

+## Login/profile nav template

+Include [_nav_logon_tpl](_nav_logon.tpl) in your nav bar template, and optionally show the user’s picture and prefix the user’s name with greeting.

 ## Link template

-Display a link that open an authentication dialog:
+Display a link that opens an authentication dialog:

 ```dtl
 {% include "_auth_link.tpl" %}